garret45/Joyfullino/README.md

 * Install and open the Arduino IDE:  https://www.arduino.cc/en/software
 * Plug in the Arduino
 * In the Arduino IDE open the file: "PWM_Serial_Output.ino"
-* Select the sidways arrow to upload the file.
+* Select the sideways arrow to upload the file.
 If this fails change the port in Tools>Port.
 Remember what port works.
-* Connect the Reciver to the 5v and ground (GND) and the channels to pins 2, 3, 4 and 5 (the order is usualy not important)
+* Connect the Receiver to the 5v and ground (GND) and the channels to pins 2, 3, 4 and 5 (the order is usually not important)
 * Open the serial monitor to check that you are getting outputs that mover with each stick axis.
 Close when done (important!)
 * Install Python:  https://www.python.org/downloads/
 * Open the windows command line and past:  pip install vgamepad
 * Install the drivers that pop up
-* Run the python file "Arduino-to-Joystick-App.py" by right ckicking>Open With>Python
+* Run the python file "Arduino-to-Joystick-App.py" by right-clicking>Open With>Python

 Update: the python file now has a GUI.
-Hopefully this makes it easyer to use, otherwise there is a simple script there too.
+Hopefully this makes it easier to use, otherwise there is a simple script there too.

 1.)
 You connect the PWM outputs of the channels from the RC receiver to pins 2 to 5 on the Arduino.